-Each of your controllers represent a significant investment, so it makes sense to take the best possible care of them.
-This brief guide will give you tips on how to best care for your Pro2 and ensure it has a long and healthy life.
+Each of your controllers represents a significant investment, so it makes sense to take the best possible care of them.
+This brief guide will give you tips on how to best care for your Pro2 and help ensure it has a long and healthy life.

-Water - we've done our very best to protect the controller's internal components, but they are not water resistant.
+Water - we've done our very best to protect the controller's internal components, but they are not waterproof.
 All ChronoTrack controllers ship with a 'shower cap' that fits over the blue deck of the controller so you can quickly cover the components.

 If a controller ever does get wet, dry off any visible water as soon as possible.
 If the controller shuts down as a result of extreme water exposure, DO NOT attempt to power the controller on unless you have spoken to ChronoTrack Support.